Drangarnir sea arch

 Hotel Brandan opened in July 2020 as the Faroe Islands is becoming a hot travel destination in the cold north.
 Photo by Ólavur Frederiksen.

 Everyone expected a tourism boom in the Faroe Islands in 2020.
-The islands are featured in the new James Bond movie No Time To Die and new flight routes to London and New York were expected to open in the year.
+New flight routes were about to open in the year.

 The hotel capacity doubled in summer 2020 with two new hotels, including a Hilton hotel in the capital on Streymoy Island.
 Expectations were high that 2020 would be a record breaking year for tourism in the Faroe Islands.

 Instead 2020 became a quiet year and 2021 was quiet too.
 Travel picked up in 2022 when travellers enjoyed the great outdoors again.
-The airport in the Faroe Islands announced its record year in 2023 with travel back to normal.
+The airport in the Faroe Islands announced its record year in 2023 and again n 2024 with travel back to normal.
 Now is the perfect time for travellers to experience this tranquil and untouched destination with wide-open spaces.

-We at Guide to Faroe Islands are super excited to welcome you to the Faroe Islands in 2024.
+We at Guide to Faroe Islands are super excited to welcome you to the Faroe Islands in 2025 and beyond.
 Plan your vacation escape by reading the best articles about the Faroe Islands.

 So make up for the missed moments in the past years by exploring the Faroe Islands now.
 Take the next step and learn how to take a flight to the Faroe Islands and brows the widest selection of Day Tours in the Faroe Islands.